Darknab/yalidine-sdk/docs/integrations/astro.md

 - In production: configured in your hosting provider or deployment environment

 They are only used server-side and are never exposed to client-side code.

+> **Why credentials are not part of the config**
+>
+> API credentials are intentionally read from environment variables instead of being passed to the integration.
+This avoids accidental exposure, keeps astro.config.mjs free of secrets, and aligns with Astro and Node.js best practices.

 > Note: Changes to environment variables require restarting the Astro dev server.